kuruwa2/ctf-writeups/HSCTF 6/English Sucks/Readme.md

 It take every 3 bits of the numbers and decide a character.

-However, the first and the last bits are not confirm because the OR operation.
+However, the first and the last bits are not confirmable because the OR operation.
 That causes the uncertainty of the answer.

 Write a [script](solve.py) with the predictor and try it several times until it success.